Assistance

 SAS operated flights are always subject to EU Regulation 1107/2006 and applicable safety regulations.

-14 CFR Part 382 - Non-Discrimination on the Basis of Disability in Air Travel, is applicable to Passengers with Disabilities who are travelling on a flight between Scandinavia and the United States or have purchased a ticket for a SAS operated flight through a U.S. based airline, with the prefix of an US airline.
-More about the Bill of Rights for Passengers with Disabilities when travelling to or from the US.
+The Non-Discrimination on the Basis of Disability in Air Travel Act 14 CFR Part 382 applies to travelers with disabilities who are traveling on a flight between Scandinavia and the US or who have bought a ticket for an SAS-operated flight via a US-based airline that includes the prefix of a US airline.

-As a Large Foreign Carrier, SAS is subject to Part 2 of the Canadian Accessible Transportation for Persons with Disabilities Regulations when SAS is operating a flight to or from Canada.
-More about your Canadian passenger and accessibility rights here.
+As a large foreign carrier , SAS is subject to Part 2 of the Canadian Accessible Transportation for Persons with Disabilities Regulations when SAS is operating a flight to or from Canada.
+More about your Canadian traveler and accessibility rights.

-If you are not happy with our services, send us your feedback through our feedback form and we will be pleased to help you.
-If your concern is related to a travel to or from the US, you are also welcome to contact SAS Complaints Resolution Official.
+If you’re not happy with our services, let us know by using our feedback form and we’ll assist you.
+If your complaint is related to a journey to or from the US, you can also contact the SAS Complaints Resolution Official.

-We will do our outmost to help you in the best possible way, but in case you are dissatisfied with the handling of your complaint, you can seek recourse at responsible enforcement body:
+We’ll do our utmost to help you, but if you’re still dissatisfied with how we’ve handled your complaint, you can seek recourse at the responsible enforcement bodies below: